-As UMass Lowell's River Hawks hockey team takes on the University of Maine Black Bears Saturday night, a local country singer will perform the National Anthem and an intermission and post-game concert as part of "CountryFest" night at the Tsongas Center.
+As UMass Lowell's River Hawks hockey team takes on the University of Maine Black Bears Saturday night, a will perform the National Anthem and an intermission and post-game concert as part of "CountryFest" night at the Tsongas Center.

 Jilly Martin, who is originally from Chelmsford and graduated from UMass Lowell in 2008, works in the school's athletics department during the school year.
 During the spring and summer, however, Martin relocates to Nashville to work on her singing career.